JUNO's Impact on the Neutrino Mass Ordering from Lorentz Invariance Violation: Results

-\begin{itemize} \item The best-fit for NO (red triangle) moves to a higher value of $\sin^2\theta_{12}=0.339$ (left), $0.347$ (right), separating from the IO best-fit (violet triangle) by 3$\sigma$. \item The $3\sigma$ regions of IO are similar to the region obtained in the standard case and they cover the standard best-fits also. \item For the $(a_{ee},a_{e\mu})$ case, the 3$\sigma$ contours of NO and IO partially overlap, but in case of $(a_{ee},a_{e\tau})$, the 3$\sigma$ contours of NO, IO are separated comfortably. \end{itemize}
+\begin{itemize} \item The best-fit for NO (red triangle) shifts to larger values of $\sin^2\theta_{12}$, reaching $\sin^2\theta_{12}=0.339$ in the left panel and $0.347$ in the right panel.
+This shift moves it away from the IO best-fit point (violet triangle) and reduces the overlap between the NO and IO $3\sigma$ contours. \item The $3\sigma$ regions of IO are similar to those obtained in the standard case and also cover the SM best-fit point, which is represented by the blue star.
+This is closer to the IO best-fit point (violet triangle) than to the NO best-fit point (red triangle), supporting the preference for IO in the presence of the best-fit CPT-odd LIV parameters. \item For the $(a_{ee},a_{e\mu})$ case, the NO and IO 3$\sigma$ contours partially overlap.
+In contrast, for the $(a_{ee},a_{e\tau})$ case, the NO and IO $3\sigma$ regions are more clearly separated. \end{itemize}

+In summary, after comparing the CPT-even and CPT-odd LIV scenarios, we find that the main effect of the best-fit LIV parameters is a displacement of the NO best-fit region toward larger values of $\sin^2\theta_{12}$.
+In the standard oscillation fit, the two mass orderings give close minima, with $\chi^2_{\min}=110.750$ for NO and $\chi^2_{\min}=109.751$ for IO, so the present JUNO data do not distinguish between them within our SM fit.
+Once LIV is included, the IO region remains closer to the standard oscillation result and gives lower $\chi^2_{\min}$ values in the LIV scenarios considered, suggesting a preference for IO within our $\chi^2$ framework.
+This behavior is seen in Figures~\ref{fig:dm21-sin12-liv} and~\ref{fig:dm21-sin12-liv_CPTV}.

+To connect these changes in the $\chi^2$ contours with the corresponding event spectra, we show SM--LIV event rate comparisons in Appendix~\ref{sec:SM-LIV-comparison}.
+These spectra remain close to the SM prediction, indicating that the LIV effects are small and energy dependent.
+Therefore, their impact is quantified through the full $\chi^2$ minimization rather than by visual inspection of the spectrum.

+Finally, we place the phenomenological bounds obtained in this work in the context of existing limits on isotropic SME coefficients in the neutrino sector.
+Current limits are compiled in the updated version of the Data Tables for Lorentz and CPT Violation by Kostelecký and Russell~\cite{Kosteleck__2011} (see in particular Tables~S4, D36, and D37), where bounds are typically reported under the simplifying assumption that only a single SME coefficient is nonzero at a time.

+In contrast, the present analysis is based on reactor $\bar{\nu}_e$ disappearance and is therefore sensitive to isotropic coefficients involving the electron flavor, namely $a_{ee}, a_{e\mu}, a_{e\tau}$ and $c_{ee}, c_{e\mu}, c_{e\tau}$ through their impact on $P(\bar{\nu}_e\to\bar{\nu}_e)$.
+Our constraints are obtained from two-dimensional $\Delta \chi^2$ scans in the joint parameter space of coefficient pairs (Figures~\ref{fig:chi-sqr-cee-emet-no}--\ref{fig:chi-sqr-a-ph-no}), and are summarized in Tables~\ref{tab:cpc-no}--\ref{tab:cpv-io}.
+Consequently, the reported $3\sigma$ regions should be interpreted as constraints on combinations of coefficients rather than individual parameters.